-John Lambert is Saint Mary’s Vicar, having a particular responsibility for Messy Church, Godzone and evening services.
+John Lambert is Saint Mary’s Vicar, having a particular responsibility for Messy Church, Godzone and planning Sunday morning services.
 He preaches every other month at the 10.30am service, is chair of the PCC and on the governing board of the school.

 John became a Christian in 1979, in a Christian Youth Centre in Berkshire.
 He says “I had an encounter with the love of God and I was so struck hearing about all that Jesus said and did.
 I remember how it had such a ring of truth and the more I thought about it, the more it rang true.”

-John is married to Kathie and they have four grown up children and six grandchildren.
+John is married to Kathie and they have four grown up children and seven grandchildren.
+He enjoys most things French (language, culture, food, wine), sport and graphic design.

-In 2015 John wrote a book called Believe It Or Not which explores 26 different reasons why he thinks God exists, Christianity is true and Jesus is who he said he was.
+In 2015 John wrote a book called Believe It Or Not which explores 26 different reasons why Christianity is true and Jesus is who he said he was.

 Paul Clayton is Saint Mary’s Associate Minister, having a particular responsibility as the focal leader at the 10.30am morning service.